Find out if you have to pay, when and how to register, the rates, how to fill in returns and make payments.

 Anyone who lays a bet through a betting exchange in the course of their business, whether as on-course bookmaker or not, is laying a dutiable off-course bet.
-Hedging a bet isn’t the same.
-Anyone who hedges a bet on a betting exchange isn’t laying an off-course bet.
+Hedging a bet is not the same.
+Anyone who hedges a bet on a betting exchange is not laying an off-course bet.
 This is not liable to GBD.

 Pool Betting Duty

-You’ll pay PBD on bookmaker’s profits from bets that aren’t at fixed-odds and aren’t on horse or dog racing, where the customer is:
+You’ll pay PBD on bookmaker’s profits from bets that are not at fixed-odds and are not on horse or dog racing, where the customer is:

 - present in a UK betting shop, regardless of where the customer usually lives